open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 **IMPORTANT:** Until all Nations can communicate with each other and resources can easily be shared between Nations, resources that are appropriate for uploading to more than one Nation (i.e. Somaliabell, and Kenyabell) must be uploaded into each Nation using the same cataloging information each time.
 This can be a time consuming process, but it is currently the only way we can ensure that resources are available in each Nation.

-## How do I Name a File so that it can be Uploaded?
+## How do I name a file so that it can be uploaded?

 The following file naming conventions should be used for any new file uploaded to PLANET: